tylermercer/personal-website/src/en/posts/faith/uniqueness-of-spiritual-experiences.md

 ---
 title: The Uniqueness of Spiritual Experiences
-description: Thoughts on why we sometimes don't have spiritual experiences in the same way as others
+description: Why we sometimes don't have spiritual experiences in the same way as others
 draft: true
 ---